Farossco/Lumos/README.md

 This would wake you up using a smooth light that can also be completed with sound.

-This project is composed of 3 main components which are :
+This project is composed of 2 main components which are :

-* An Arduino MEGA
-* An ESP8266
+* An ESP32
-* An Android Application
+* An Web Application (Running inside the ESP32)

-The application is made using `Visual Studio Code` with the `PlatformIO` plugin.
-You can use an IDE other than `Visual Studio Code` but `PlatformIO` is needed.

-You will probably need to change the `upload_port` and `monitor_port` entries in the `platformio.ini` file.

-Compiling this project with PlatformIO will give you the 2 binary files.
+This branch is dedicated to (try to) porting the project to the Rust language.
+This basically means redo everything from scratch and make it an opportunity to learn a new language.
+Let's have fun.

+This is also an opportunity to remake the web applications with more up-to-date technologies as frameworks like 'React' or 'Vue' (Might be too ambitious with Rust though)